Skip to main contentEnter

 The bottom line: Suffolk residents face changes to their council tax bills from 2028, with the final amount depending on Government decisions about local authority restructuring and subsequent harmonisation processes that will bring all residents within each new unitary authority to the same payment level.

-It cost us ~£106 to produce this article
+It cost us ~£106 to cover this story

 News